nlukic97/uteam-api/README.md

 ### Next, install a `MySQL 5.7` server and create a database with a name of your choice.

-### Next, run the following command:
+### Next, clone this repository and run the following command:

     cp .env.example .env

 ... which will create a `.env` file.
 Open it and insert the required environemnt variables (port and database connection parameters).

+Make sure to also add a value to the "ACCESS_TOKEN_SECRET" .env parameter with a random string of bytes (leaving it empty will cause errors upon user registration).
+You can get this string by running the following commands in a terminal:

+        node
+        require('crypto').randomBytes(64).toString('hex')

-### Next, clone the repository, open it in the command line and run:
+### Next, run the following command in your command line:

     npm install